concord-consortium/slate/docs/guides/rendering.md

 One of the best parts of Slate is that it's built with React, so it fits right into your existing application.
 It doesn't re-invent its own view layer that you have to learn.
 It tries to keep everything as React-y as possible.

-To that end, Slate gives you control over the rendering behavior of every node and mark in your document, and even the top-level editor itself.
+To that end, Slate gives you control over the rendering behavior of your custom nodes and properties in your richtext domain.

 You can define these behaviors by passing `props` into the editor, or you can define them in Slate plugins.

-## Nodes & Marks
+## Nodes

-Using custom components for the nodes and marks is the most common rendering need.
+Using custom components for the nodes and leaves is the most common rendering need.
 Slate makes this easy to do.
-In case of nodes, you just define a function and pass it to the `renderBlock` or `renderInline` prop of `Editor` component.
+In the case of nodes, you just define a function and pass it to the `renderBlock` or `renderInline` prop of `Editor` component.

 The function is called with the node's props, including `props.node` which is the node itself.
 You can use these to determine what to render.
 For example, you can render nodes using simple HTML elements: